jnshaw99/cs1302-arcade/REFLECTION.md

 2. **TODO:** Create both of the sepearate game, finish the basic arcade GUI.

 3. **PROB:** Difficulty getting the basic arcade GUI to do what we want it to do.

+##FRI 2018-04-27 @ 5:09 EST

+1. **DONE:** Created the base GUI and got the basic Checkers GUI to work.
+Figred out how to use GITHUB so we can collaborate together.
+Began working on the space invaders game.

+2. **TODO:** Continue working on the individual Space Invaders and Checkers game and implement them in a fashion from which they can both be accessed from the base GUI

+3. **PROB:** Github was and is being annoying, had a lot of trouble with it tbh